 7. A root canal should not hurt.
 Local anesthesia prevents you from feeling the pain of the procedure.

-8. If you are going to a dentist in Albuquerque, it’s going to be expensive.
-Affordable root canals in Albuquerque are hard to come by.
+8. If you are going to a dentist in your area, it’s probably going to be expensive.
+Getting an affordable root canal in the U.S. is not easy.
 The average cost is $1,168.
 But there are ways to save, just keep reading…

 9. Even with insurance, your root canal won’t be cheap.
-You’ll pay about $584 out of pocket for a root canal in Albuquerque.
+You’ll pay about $584 out of pocket for a root canal in the U.S.

-10. Most of the time, if you need a root canal, you also need a dental crown which means spending up to another $1,250…
+10. In most cases, if you need a root canal, you also need a dental crown which means spending up to another $1,250.

 12. You might be sore after the procedure.
 Be careful not to put too much strain on the tooth for a few days.
 You can typically alleviate the pain with an over the counter painkiller.
 Ask your dentist if you think you may need something stronger.